 A year ago, my weight reached as low as 120 pounds.

 And that's with socks on!
 That's when the alarm bells went off in my head, and I realized I needed to see a nutritionist, which I did.
-Her name is Lisa, and my visit with her a year ago is told in my post, My Manna From Heaven.
+I'll call her Katie, (not her real name) and my visit with her a year ago is told in my post, My Manna From Heaven.
 If you are a thin guy on hormone treatment who struggles to keep his weight up like I do, I highly recommend reading that post.

 If you were reading this blog at that time, you may remember that her program worked very well for me, and I gave her some of my gourmet dark chocolate ice cream to thank her.

 After my weight started going down again a month or so ago, I thought the time might come when I'd need to see Katie again.
 After a week and a half of diarrhea from our trip to Mexico, that need became more apparent.
 So I made an appointment to see her yesterday.

 My normal weight is 130 to 132 pounds.
 You might not think five to seven pounds is that much to lose or gain, but to me, it's huge.
 It's hard for me to gain that much weight.
 I have the opposite problem that most people have; it's always been easy for me to lose weight, and hard to gain it.
 I've always had a high metabolism.

 Once, in the 1980's, I went on a four day fast for spiritual reasons.
 I was in my thirties at the time.
 I lost fourteen pounds in four days, and it took me six months to gain it all back.
 And that's when I was perfectly healthy.
 Now it's even harder.